-Naomi Rincón Gallardo’s 'Dung Kinship' (2024) at the Toronto Biennial of Art
+Naomi Rincón Gallardo’s 'Filiación abono (Dung Kinship)' (2024) at the Toronto Biennial of Art

 KADIST and the Toronto Biennial of Art will premiere a new commission by Naomi Rincón Gallardo at the Toronto Biennial of Art 2024

-The premiere of Dung Kinship (2024) follows the presentation of a prelude of the work by Rincón Gallardo which was first presented as part of the exhibition Pies bajo fuego: Sobre el despojo [Feet Under Fire: On Dispossession], an exhibition in collaboration with and presented at MAC Panama curated by Miguel A. López.
+The premiere of Filiación abono (Dung Kinship) (2024) follows the presentation of a prelude of the work by Rincón Gallardo which was first presented as part of the exhibition Pies bajo fuego: Sobre el despojo [Feet Under Fire: On Dispossession], an exhibition in collaboration with and presented at MAC Panama curated by Miguel A. López.
+The Toronto Biennial of Art 2024: Precarious Joys is curated by Dominique Fontaine and Miguel A. López.

 Naomi Rincón Gallardo is a research, performance, and video artist who synthesizes tech, cuir (rather than queer), pop, and kitsch culture in her work.
 Through a framework that centers decolonial feminisms and cuir perspectives, her work fabricates narratives of desire, dissidence, and resilience based on Mesoamerican mythologies.